tencentyun/qcloud-documents/product/视频服务/游戏多媒体引擎/SDK 文档/Unreal Engine SDK/接口文档_intl.md

 ```

 ### Enumerate microphones
-This API is used to enumerate microphones.
-It is used with API GetMicListCount.
+This API is used together with the GetMicListCount API to enumerate microphones.

 #### Function prototype
 ```